faztrick/cv/automation/README.md

 Centralized secrets (optional)

-- A shared .env template is provided at automation/.env.example for central storage of credentials.
-The selected repos may not read this file directly; it is just a convenience.
-Prefer each repo’s native config file first.
+- A shared .env template is provided at `automation/.env.example` for central storage of credentials.
+- The secure runner scripts (`run-linkedin-bot.ps1`) read from the **workspace root** `.env`.
+- The selected repos may not read `.env` directly; the runner scripts exist to avoid hard-coding credentials into repo config files.

 Compliance & safety checklist